 This plan requires 150+ study hours over the course of a month.
 That's a staggering 40 hours a week!
 Therefore, I strongly recommend against undertaking this study plan.

-If you’re committed to improving your ACT score by as many points as possible, try opting for the "Heavier" plan above and then retake the test at a later date should you still want to improve your score.
+If you’re committed to improving your ACT score by as many points as possible, try opting for the Heavier Plan and then retake the test at a later date should you still want to improve your score.

 Step 4: Gather High-Quality Study Materials and Resources

-- Ultimate ACT Study Guides: In our free individual guides for ACT English, Math, Reading, Science, and Writing, we offer a surefire combination of content review and strategy.
+- Ultimate ACT Study Guides: Our free guides for the ACT English, Math, Reading, Science, and Writing sections, as well as the test as a whole, offer a surefire combination of content review and strategy.

-- Best ACT Prep Books 2017: I strongly recommend purchasing a highly reviewed ACT prep book to use as your primary guide throughout your studies.
+- Best ACT Prep Books 2018: I strongly recommend purchasing a highly reviewed ACT prep book to use as your primary guide throughout your studies.
 Our article offers in-depth reviews of the best ACT prep books currently available.
-Furthermore, all of the books on our list have been personally reviewed by a perfect ACT scorer, so you know they're worth the investment!
+Furthermore, all the books on our list have been personally reviewed by a perfect ACT scorer, so you can rest assured they're worth the investment!